AntVith/AntVith/README.md

 Magic is what I thought coding/software engineering was because of the complex undertone associated with the field.

-After learning languages like JavaScript, Python, SQL, HTML, and CSS I now know what it takes to to build "things".
+After learning languages like JavaScript, Python, SQL, HTML, and CSS I now know what it takes to build "things".

-I have worked on full stacj web application projects mentioned below for you to take a look at.
+I have worked on full stack web application projects mentioned below for you to take a look at.
 Feel free to let me know what you think!

 * Striverr :computer: -- a freelance tech and software engineering web application modeled off of Fiverr with features in services, bookings, and reviews